sophie-thomson/mad-hatters-personality-quiz/README.md

 ***Question***

-- Heading 1 level styling used to make the question stand out as the most important thing on the page and follow assessibility guidelines.
+- Heading 2 level styling used to make the question stand out at the top of the page and follow assessibility guidelines.

 ![Screenshot of Gallery page with responsive layout on tablet]()